mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 1. Kocabas, Muhammed, Salih Karagoz, and Emre Akbas.
 "Self-supervised learning of 3d human pose using multi-view geometry."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 1077-1086.
 2019.

+# Disentangled Representation learning

+1. Locatello, Francesco, Stefan Bauer, Mario Lucic, Gunnar Raetsch, Sylvain Gelly, Bernhard Schölkopf, and Olivier Bachem.
+"Challenging common assumptions in the unsupervised learning of disentangled representations."
+In international conference on machine learning, pp. 4114-4124.
+PMLR, 2019.

+1. Wang, Tan, Zhongqi Yue, Jianqiang Huang, Qianru Sun, and Hanwang Zhang.
+"Self-Supervised Learning Disentangled Group Representation as Feature." arXiv preprint arXiv:2110.15255 (2021).
+  - Higgins definition of disentanglement representation

+1. Higgins, Irina, David Amos, David Pfau, Sebastien Racaniere, Loic Matthey, Danilo Rezende, and Alexander Lerchner.
+"Towards a definition of disentangled representations." arXiv preprint arXiv:1812.02230 (2018).
+  - Formal *Definition(s)* of the disentangled representation learning
+  - A vector representation is called a disentangled representation with respect to a particular decomposition of a symmetry group into subgroups, if it decomposes into **independent subspaces**, where each subspace is affected by the action of a single subgroup, and the actions of all other subgroups leave the subspace unaffected.

+1. Wu, Zhenyu, Karthik Suresh, Priya Narayanan, Hongyu Xu, Heesung Kwon, and Zhangyang Wang.
+"Delving into robust object detection from unmanned aerial vehicles: A deep nuisance disentanglement approach."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1201-1210.
+2019.
+  - Utilization of meta-data
+  - Multitask setup

 # Imitation Learning